mcaveniathor/arx-kw/README.md

 # Benchmarks

 Presently there are just single encrypt and decrypt benchmarks in the benches directory.
-They can be run by cloning this repository and running the command `cargo test`.
+They can be run by cloning this repository and running the command `cargo bench`.

 # Tests